 In the event that a Member Library fails to comply with these Bylaws or with any rule or regulation of SWAN:

 A. Such Member Library shall be given a written notice requesting compliance.
-At the written request of such Member Library, the Board will meet with such Member Library to discuss the failure to comply and the corrective action needed for compliance.
+At the written request of such Member Library, a representative of the Board and the Executive Directorwill meet with such Member Library to discuss the failure to comply and the corrective action needed for compliance.

 B. Unless such Member Library has taken all required corrective action within the time period set forth in said written notice or, if a hearing was requested, within the time period imposed by the Board after such hearing, the Board may suspend the active membership status of such Member Library and thereby deny computer services and database access to such Member Library, until such corrective action is taken.
 The Member Library shall not thereby be released from any of its obligations under the Intergovernmental Agreement and these Bylaws, including the obligation to make financial payments to SWAN.